Sell Your Home At The Best Price With Tips On How To Negotiate A Higher Price

 Letting potential buyers know of other interested parties and offers is not only fair to them, it also increases the urgency and can lead to much higher offers.
 It can even start a bidding war!

-A 2009 study by Herpen et al., digs deeper into this phenomena called, “the bandwagon effect”.
+A 2009 study by Herpen et al., digs deeper into this phenomenon called “the bandwagon effect”.
 Buyers prefer a popular product that is in high demand and scarcely available.

 Notifying potential buyers of other interest also lets you borrow a trick from the sales closing playbook.
 Known as the “social validation principle”, you can urge unsure buyers to make a decision on the spot.

-But of course, the fear of missing out (or fomo, as it’s often called) is very strong, so this little tactic is very effective.
-We never got to a point were we actually had to have the other viewings, which just shows how well this works.
+But of course, the fear of missing out (or FOMO, as it’s often called) is very strong, so this little tactic is very effective.
+We never got to a point where we actually had to have the other viewings, which just shows how well this works.

 Invites Sealed Bids On House Price